nbrady-techempower/TFB-Documentation/docs/Development/Contributing-Guide.md

 to make changes and submit a pull request.
 * Update appropriate READMEs to match changes.
 Languages and frameworks have READMEs that are specific to them.
-If something has been updated that would not match the README, please udpate it accordingly prior to submitting the pull request.
+If something has been updated that would not match the README, please update it accordingly prior to submitting the pull request.
 * (optional) Squash your commits into a clean, single commit.
 * Fetch and [rebase](https://help.github.com/articles/about-git-rebase/) off of TFB's master prior to opening the pull request to ensure that your branch has the latest updates and a clean